needle-mirror/com.unity.sentis/Documentation~/index.md

 Sentis is a neural network inference library for Unity.
 The package is in a "pre-release" state in an open beta program available to all Unity users via the [package manager](https://tinyurl.com/4eun48fb).
 The features and documentation may change before it is verified for release near the end of 2024.
 If you would like to release a commercial project with Sentis before it is released, please reach out to [bill.cullen@unity3d.com](mailto:bill.cullen@unity3d.com).

-Visit the [Unity Discussions Sentis topic](https://discussions.unity.com/c/10) for more information, communications from our team, and to collaborate with other beta users.
-If you have an interesting project that would like to collaborate with Unity on, please submit [this form](https://create.unity.com/sentis-project-submission) and we'll be excited to speak with you.
+For additional information, updates from our team, and collaboration opportunities with other beta users, visit the [Unity Discussions Sentis topic](https://discussions.unity.com/c/10).
+If you have an interesting project that you would like to collaborate on with Unity, complete and submit [this form](https://create.unity.com/sentis-project-submission) and we'll be excited to speak with you.

 You can use Sentis to import trained neural network models into Unity, and then run them in real-time locally on any runtime platform that Unity supports.
 Models can be deployed on either the GPU or the CPU.